 the activity that started it, the Back button and gesture always take the

-singleTask launch mode, then if an instance of that activity exists in a
+singleTask launch mode and an instance of that activity exists in a

-background task, that whole task is brought to the foreground.
+background task, then that whole task is brought to the foreground.
 At this point,

-the back stack now includes all activities from the task brought forward, at the
+the back stack includes all activities from the task brought forward at the

 top of the stack.
-Figure 4 illustrates this type of scenario.
+Figure 4 shows this type of scenario.

 For more information about using launch modes in the manifest file, see the